One of the Law Society’s statutory roles, and a key strategic priority, is to advocate for and promote the rule of law.

 The doctrine of the rule of law applies in Aotearoa New Zealand as it does in England, in Europe and throughout the common law world.7 In Aotearoa New Zealand, the Legislation Design and Advisory Committee (LDAC) considers the following principles to be at the heart of the doctrine of the rule of law:8

 The rule of law is not an abstract concept.
 It can be seen in many of our legal and constitutional arrangements, and in mechanisms designed to ensure the fair and just application of the law.
-For example:

 The Lawyers and Conveyancers Act 2006, and the Lawyers and Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008, impose a fundamental obligation on all lawyers in Aotearoa New Zealand to uphold the rule of law.9 This requires lawyers to comply with the law, and to hold themselves, and their clients, accountable to the law.
 Importantly, it requires lawyers to act in a manner that is consistent with the core principles of the rule of law, and to highlight incidents or behaviours which undermine the rule of law.